o1-labs/rfcs/0008-zkvm-keccak.md

 ## Drawbacks
 [drawbacks]: #drawbacks

-This gate uses many more columns than our usual version of Kimchi.
-We need to understand if this could have an unacceptable effect on the proof length in our usecase.
+This gate uses much longer lookup tables.
+Understand if the gains in the number of rows of Keccak compensate for the necessity of a $2^{16}$ lookup table.

 ## Rationale and alternatives

 The generalized expression framework will provide the ability to create arbitrary number of columns and lookups per row for custom gates.
 This allows more optimized approaches to address boolean SNARK-unfriendly relations (among other advantages) such as XORs.

-Given that this design makes use of 16-bit lookup tables (eating up $2^{16}$ rows), it could make sense to wonder if an approach using 8-bit XOR lookup tables could make sense.
-This would imply that each 64-bit XOR would need 8 lookups (as opposed to the 16 in the PoC).
+The design presented above assumes a maximum column width of $13$, with $3$ custom gate types (`Xor64`, `Reset64`, `Rot64`), apart from `Generic` and a lookup table of $2^{16}$ entries.
+Nonetheless, we could envision other strategies using more complex gates, targetting steps of the permutation function in Keccak, but using considerably more permutable cells.

 ## Prior art